KlimaDAO/fair-launch-monorepo/solidity/README.md

 - Points continue to accrue until finalization

 #### Prior to Finalization
-- Before finalization can complete, transfer the required KLIMA and KLIMA-X tokens to the staking contract
+- Before finalization can complete, transfer the required kVCM and K2 tokens to the staking contract
-- The contract must have at least KLIMA_SUPPLY (default 17,500,000) of KLIMA tokens
+- The contract must have at least KLIMA_SUPPLY (default 17,500,000) of kVCM tokens
-- The contract must have at least KLIMAX_SUPPLY (default 40,000,000) of KLIMA-X tokens
+- The contract must have at least KLIMAX_SUPPLY (default 40,000,000) of K2 tokens

 ### 5. Finalization Phase
 - After `freezeTimestamp`, the owner calls `storeTotalPoints()` to process all stakers